Sprout-Informatics/Vibe-coding-workshop-Nov-2025/streamlit_app/prompt.md

-Let’s plan to build a gene expression analysis dashboard in python using streamlit
+Let’s build a gene expression analysis dashboard in python using streamlit
 <features>
 - Allow the user to input a file with samples and gene counts as features
 - Allow the user to input a file with available contrasts